Haidra-Org/hordelib/README.md

 # hordelib

-`hordelib` is a thin wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed in ComfyUI. `hordelib` and ComfyUI are licensed under the terms of the GNU General Public License.
+`hordelib` is a thin wrapper around [ComfyUI](https://github.com/comfyanonymous/ComfyUI) primarily to enable the [AI Horde](https://aihorde.net/) to run inference pipelines designed visually in the ComfyUI GUI.

 The developers of this project can be found in the AI Horde Discord server: https://discord.gg/3DxrhksKznb

+NOTE: This project is in early development and is not yet in use by Stable Horde.

 ## Purpose

-The goal here is to be able to design inference pipelines in the excellent ComfyUI, and then call those inference pipelines programmatically, in a manner ultimately suitable for use in stable horde.
+The goal here is to be able to design inference pipelines in the excellent ComfyUI, and then call those inference pipelines programmatically.
+Whilst providing features that maintain compatibility with the existing horde implementation.

 ## Installation